-Why won’t my 6-CIA turn on?
+Why won’t my Little Giant 6-CIA sump pump turn on?

 • The pump needs to be submerged 5 inches below water before activation.

-• No power/voltage to the pump.
+• There is no power/voltage to the pump.

 • Some causes could be electrical faults, moisture issues, or overload protection.